telerik/xamarin-forms-docs/knowledge-base/calendar-enable-range-selection.md

 ### Conclusion

 The approach is now complete and you're now ready to build and deploy.
+You can find a runnable version of this demo [here on GitHub](https://github.com/LanceMcCarthy/CustomXamarinDemos/tree/master/RangeSelectionTest).